jtyr/gbt/README.md

 - `GBT_SHELL`

   Indicates which shell is used.
-The value can be either `zsh` or `bash`.
+The value can be either `zsh`, `bash` or `plain`.
 By default, the value is extracted from the `$SHELL` environment variable.
 Set this variable to `bash` if your default shell is ZSH but you want to test GBT in Bash:

   ```shell
   export GBT_SHELL='bash'
   bash
   ```
+  If set to `plain`, no shell-specific decoration is included in the output text.
+That's suitable for displaying the GBT-generated string in the console output.

 - `GBT_DEBUG='0'`